bvasilop/js-algorithms-and-data-structures-masterclass/Two-Arrays-Common-Items-Algorithm.md

       x: true
     }

 #### We can now use the obj to compare with array2 and see if a property exists.
-Therefore eliminating the need for a second or nested loop.
+Therefore eliminating the need for a second or nested loop

     array2[index] === obj.properties
       // common solution when trying to improve time complexity